techniklman/beautiful-jekyll/_posts/2017-10-11-change-cloudformer-port.md

 /usr/local/bin/thin start -p 443 -e production -d --ssl --ssl-key-file /home/ec2-user/cloudformer/.ssl/server.key --ssl-cert-file /home/ec2-user/cloudformer/.ssl/server.crt
 ```

-We've finally reached the place where the port is specificed.
-We can see it's 443 above.
+We've finally reached the place where the port is specified!
+We can see that it's **443**.
 Hence, we edit `/usr/bin/cloudformer` to change it to a port, say 8443.
 Now as before, edit your Security Group to add this port in the Incoming port section.

 ![image](https://user-images.githubusercontent.com/32394146/31495922-ffd1bc16-af8b-11e7-9ecf-322b823b819f.png)

 ## Access AWS CloudFormer

 Reboot the EC2 instance and access the URL like so: `https://<your_ec2_hostname>:8443/`.
 You do get a certificate error, but ignore and proceed.
-You can now create a CloudFormation template of your environment.
+You can now create a CloudFormation template of your environment!

 ![image](https://user-images.githubusercontent.com/32394146/31496323-83f7854c-af8d-11e7-8b30-f29c3c8623b4.png)